hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Outcomes.md

 through our own recovery that we think everyone has the experience we did.
 Well, the members of the addiction treatment community who got sober are a self- selected group that had Bottoms.
 To assume everyone has one because you had one is like assuming everyone is as tall as you are.
-It makes no sense on the face of it.
+It makes no sense.

 Let’s do a thought experiment.
 What would it look like if not everyone has a Bottom?
 If there is no Bottom, and we let them drop assuming they’ll bounce,